Faraday unveils concept electric race car; can it catch Tesla?

 LeTV, whose many areas of focus include film production, smart TVs and consumer electronics, is an advantage for Faraday.
 Experts believe the technology for self-driving cars will be ready by 2020, and as it is adopted over the following years, there will be more opportunities for drivers to focus on a screen.

 Faraday sees a growing market for electric vehicles in the United States, despite low gasoline prices that have curbed consumer demand in the short term.
-Its ties with China open up that country’s fast-growing, second-largest EV market in which others, including Tesla Motors (TSLA.O), have struggled.
+Its ties with China open up that country’s fast-growing, second-largest EV market in which others, including Tesla Motors, have struggled.

 Faraday’s senior vice president of R&D and product development, Nick Sampson, told Reuters ahead of the unveiling that the company’s first electric vehicle for consumers would be a premium car built in a $1 billion Nevada manufacturing plant.
 The plant will be built near Las Vegas beginning in the next few weeks.